2020 Emmy Nominations: See the Complete List of Nominees - E! Online

 Outstanding Competition Program

-Top Chef
+Top Chef (Bravo)

 Outstanding Lead Actor in a Limited Series of Movie

-Jeremy Irons, Watchmen
+Jeremy Irons, Watchmen (HBO)

-Paul Mescal, Normal People
+Paul Mescal, Normal People (Hulu)

-Jeremy Pope, Hollywood
+Jeremy Pope, Hollywood (Netflix)

-Mark Ruffalo, I Know This Much Is True
+Mark Ruffalo, I Know This Much Is True (HBO)

 Outstanding Lead Actress in a Limited Series or Movie

-Cate Blanchett, Mrs. America
+Cate Blanchett, Mrs. America (FX Networks)

+Octavia Spencer, Self Made: Inspired by the Life of Madam C.J.
+Walker (Netflix)

-Kerry Washington, Little Fires Everywhere
+Kerry Washington, Little Fires Everywhere (Hulu)

 Outstanding Limited Series

-Little Fires Everywhere
+Little Fires Everywhere (Hulu)

-Mrs. America
+Mrs. America (FX Networks)

-Unbelievable
+Unbelievable (Netflix)

-Unorthodox
+Unorthodox (Netflix)

 Outstanding Comedy Series

-Curb Your Enthusiasm
+Curb Your Enthusiasm (HBO)

-Dead to Me
+Dead to Me (Netflix)

-What We Do In the Shadows
+What We Do In the Shadow (FX Networks)

 Outstanding Drama Series